-- Restart the Oracle Directory Integration Platform in SSL mode. - 9.
-Add a test user and verify that it synchronizes successfully.
+- If you used a new JKS in step 3, you must restart the Oracle Directory Integration Platform in SSL mode.
+If you used an existing JKS in step 3, go to step 6 now. - Add a test user and verify that it synchronizes successfully.
 If the test user does not synchronize successfully, then troubleshoot your SSL configuration.